Having stated that this is aimed at the lathe only workshop, by which I mean no milling

 of there being iron castings to machine.
 The newcomer may be unaware that cast iron

-which, if present, is almost always on the surface.
+is almost always on the surface.

 With the part projecting appreciably from the faceplate in some cases only very light